List of Transformers film series cast and characters: Megatron

-Megatron (voiced by Hugo Weaving in the first three films, Frank Welker in the video games and The Last Knight, Fred Tatasciore in the Dark of the Moon video game) is the leader of the Decepticons.
+Megatron (voiced by Hugo Weaving in the first three films, Frank Welker in The Last Knight and the first two video games, Fred Tatasciore in the third video game and Rise of the Dark Spark) is the malicious and tyrannical leader of the Decepticons and the main antagonist of the Transformers franchise (serving as the main antagonist of first film, the secondary antagonist of the second, third and fifth films and a major antagonist in the fourth film).

 Millennia before the films, Megatron crash-landed on Earth in the Arctic in his quest to obtain the AllSpark.
 When he is defrosted, he keeps his original alien jet form out of vanity.
 During the final battle in Mission City, Megatron kills Jazz and duels Optimus Prime.
 After being weakened by human fighter jets, Megatron is killed by Sam, who pushes the AllSpark into his spark core.
 Later, Megatron's body is dumped into the deepest part of the Laurentian Abyss.

 Megatron returns in Revenge of the Fallen.
 Megatron is resurrected by Scalpel and the Constructicons with a shard of the AllSpark.
 Upon being revived, Megatron gains a new alternative mode as a Cybertronian flying tank.
 He kills Optimus Prime and both he and Soundwave hijack the Earth's telecommunications systems, allowing the Fallen to send a message that Sam be handed over to him.
 In Egypt, Megatron fights a resurrected Optimus, but is overpowered and badly damaged, losing the right side of his face and his right arm in the process.
 He watches as the Fallen is destroyed, and retreats with Starscream, swearing revenge.